ghostboard/turbo-geoip-country/README.md

 This is an updated, performance-focused fork of [node-geoip](https://github.com/geoip-lite/node-geoip) with only country data.
 Inspired by [geoip-ultralight](https://github.com/danielstjules/geoip-ultralight)

-This product uses GeoLite data created by MaxMind, available from http://maxmind.com/ You would need to create an account and get a license key to update by yourself
+This product uses GeoLite data created by MaxMind, available from [https://www.maxmind.com/](https://www.maxmind.com/)

+💡 You would need to create an account and get a license key to update data by yourself

 [![Build Status](https://travis-ci.com/ghostboard/turbo-geoip-country.svg?branch=master "turbo-geoip-country on Travis")](https://app.travis-ci.com/github/ghostboard/turbo-geoip-country)